cta-observatory/nectarchain/src/nectarchain/dqm/vm/README.md

 ```
 and served on `localhost` on port 5006.

-The data base can directly be fed using the DQM starting script `start_calib.py`, which writes on the local data base deployed with ZEO on `loclahost`.
+The data base can directly be fed using the DQM starting script `start_calib.py`, which writes on the local data base deployed with ZEO on `localhost`.

 ##  TODO